bhollis/jsonview/README.md

 JSONView
 ========

-[JSONView](http://jsonview.com) is a Firefox extension that helps you view JSON documents in the browser.
+[JSONView](http://jsonview.com) is a Web extension compatible with Firefox and Google Chrome that helps you view JSON documents in the browser.

 Normally when encountering a [JSON](http://json.org) document (content type `application/json`), Firefox simply prompts you to download the view.
 With the JSONView extension, JSON documents are shown in the browser similar to how XML documents are shown.
 The document is formatted, highlighted, and arrays and objects can be collapsed.
 Even if the JSON document contains errors, JSONView will still show the raw text.

 Once you've got JSONView installed, check out [this example JSON file](http://jsonview.com/example.json) to see the extension in action!

-[CouchDB](http://couchdb.apache.org/) users and others who need to have `application/json` sent in the HTTP Accept header to serve JSON properly should set that option in JSONView's options panel.
-Be aware that telling sites that you accept JSON can mess up some sites that don't expect it.

-If you want to inspect a JSON snippet from your clipboard you can do so by entering `data:application/json,<paste the json document>` in the URL bar.

 If you'd like to contribute to JSONView but don't want to code, consider contributing a translation.
-Copy the existing localization files from `locale` and `src/locale` and fill them in for your own language, then send a pull request.
+Copy the existing localization files from `src/_locale` and fill them in for your own language, then send a pull request.
 You can do it all from the GitHub interface.
-There's not much there to translate!
+There's not many strings to translate!

 Keyboard Shortcuts
 ----------------